 Looking after yourself.

 With all of that, it’s very easy to put ourselves last.
 But your kids will pick up on your stress and anxiety so it’s really important to look after yourself.
 Take a look at the Stress Bucket.
 It’s a tool we use at Mental Health UK to help you understand the stressors which come into your life, and how you can release some of that stress.
-At the moment it might seem like all the clouds are bursting at once and you have to deal with them all now, but actually now is the time to make time for the things you love and turn on your release ’taps’.
+At the moment it might seem like all the clouds are bursting at once and you have to deal with them all now, but actually now is the moment to make time for the things you love and turn on your release ’taps’.
 For me, that’s normally yoga, swimming, cinema, theatre, going out for a meal, karaoke, pamper days with the girls.
 The plan now is to see how I can substitute any of those from home.

 Mental Health Moments